ioerror/mpOTR/README.md

-This document was authored by a number of anonymous contributors It was also worked on by a few named individuals including but not limited to the following list: Andy Isaacson, Arturo Filasto, DrWhax, Jacob Appelbaum, Joseph Bonneau, Nadim Kobeissi and others.
+This document was authored by a number of anonymous contributors It was also worked on by a few named individuals including but not limited to the following list: Abel Luck, Andy Isaacson, Arturo Filasto, DrWhax, Ian Goldberg, Jacob Appelbaum, Joseph Bonneau, Nadim Kobeissi and others.

 Please submit a pull request if you feel that your name belongs on this document.